serokell/blog-posts/typescript-for-haskellers/article.md

 };
 ```

-Now, we will present our types for which we will create `ArithExpr` instances.
+Here are the types for which we will create `ArithExpr` instances:

-The first one will be just an `Interpreter<A>`.
+* `Interpreter<A>`, which defines how the algebra should behave.
-And the second one `ToS<A>` will create a string representation of expression.
+* `ToS<A>`, which will create a string representation of the expression.

-But now we need somehow add them to the `fp-ts` `URItoKind` interface to be able to use them in `ArithExpr` as it take `Expr extends URIS`.
-And `URIS` is just `keyof URItoKind<unknown>`.
+We need to somehow add them to the `fp-ts` `URItoKind` interface to be able to use them in `ArithExpr` since it takes `Expr extends URIS`, where `URIS` is just `keyof URItoKind<unknown>`.

-Here we need the TypeScript module augmentation feature, which allows us to patch existing objects by importing and then updating them.
+Here we need the TypeScript's module augmentation feature, which allows us to patch existing objects by importing and then updating them.
 So, we simply add `Interpreter` and `ToS` to `URItoKind`.

 ```typescript